true-while/AI-100-Custom-hands-on/Lab3-Basic_Filter_Bot/other-resources/sdk_v3_labs/resources/assets/README - full.md

 	- Type in the Cortana search bar "gpedit.msc" and push enter.
 Enable the following policy: Computer Configuration>Windows Settings>Security Settings>Local Policies>Security Options>User Account Control: Admin Approval Mode for the Built-in Administrator account
 	- Start the "Collecting the keys" lab.
 5. Once the install is complete and you have changed your devleoper settings and the User Account Control policy, reboot your DSVM.
-> **Note** Be sure to turn off your DSVM after the workshop so you don't get charged.
+> Note: Be sure to turn off your DSVM after the workshop so you don't get charged.

 ### Lab: Collecting the Keys